palladians/miname/README.md

 - Fields support `field.get()`, `field.update(update: {from: value, to: value})`, `field.override(value)` in a contract.
 - Maps support `map.get(key)`, `map.update(key, update: {from: value, to: value})` and `map.overwrite(key, value)`.

-To use offchain state, a smart contract developer must:
+To use offchain state, a developer must:

-- Declare an OffchainState
+- Declare an `OffchainState`
 - Call `offchainState.compile()` and `offchainState.setContractInstance()` in the setup phase
 - Add a specific on-chain state field to store commitments to the offchain state
 - Add a `settle()` method to the smart contract and call it periodically to settle state